-In the next few weeks, consider publishing useful holiday shopping content, like curated gift lists or helpful instruction guides (wink, wink) that feature your products and provide a service to customers.
+In the next few weeks, consider publishing useful holiday shopping content, like curated gift lists or helpful instructional guides (wink, wink) that feature your products and provide a service to customers.

 Pitch to Other Blogs and Social Media Influencers

 Influencers are called influencers for a reason.
-Get your products in front of the web’s most powerful people and you could be rewarded with more traffic to your site — and ideally, hoards of new shoppers.
+Get your products in front of the web’s most influential people, and you could be rewarded with more traffic to your site — and ideally, new shoppers.

 Share Positive Product Reviews

 Word-of-mouth marketing is powerful, especially in e-commerce.
-With prompts on your site or through after-purchase email messages, invite your customers to leave reviews of your products.
-Share the glowing ones with new customers (and turn them into repeat customer) or to persuade on-the-fence buyers.
+With prompts on your site or through after-purchase email messages, invite your customers to leave product reviews.
+Share the glowing ones with new customers (and turn them into repeat customers) or use them to persuade on-the-fence buyers.

 Write and Share Customer Spotlights

-Bring attention to the superstars championing your products or services: your customers.
+Bring attention to the superstars championing your products or services — your existing customers!
 Profile their unique story and how your business helps them achieve success.
-These stories (like our own tales of a green-energy guru or inspired herbalists) will inspire other consumers to engage with your brand and, ideally, make purchases.
+These stories (like our own tales of a millennial-minded online publication creator or writer looking for a quick way to set up a website) will inspire other consumers to engage with your brand and, ideally, make purchases.

 If you’re looking to go even more out of the box, try these other creative promotional ideas.

-And lastly, know this: according to Adobe, retailers who invested in mobile, email, and social channels have seen 30 percent increase in sales on average.
-That’s could be a major thumbs up for your site if done well.
+And lastly, know this: According to Adobe, the power of social media influence on purchases is decreasing, but retailers have greater opportunities to invest in email marketing and search optimization for increased revenue.
+That could be a major thumbs up for your site if done well.
 So plan now.

 Prepare the Technical Aspects of Your Site

-Planning the details of your Black Friday/Cyber Monday sales is important.
+Planning the details of your Black Friday/Cyber Monday sales is essential.
 But that’s only the first step.
 Especially when shoppers notice the buzz you’ve created and want to make purchases.
 Is your website up to the challenge?
-If not, start here:
+If not, start here!